Solicitation and Distribution of Materials

 does not harass or intimidate the person or persons being solicited; and

 does not violate applicable State, Federal, or local laws or regulations.

 Non-University groups, individuals, or associations are not permitted to solicit, distribute, or circulate any petitions, handbills, or other literature in University buildings or on the grounds.

 Newspaper vending is permitted only in the areas designated in advance by the President or his delegate.
 Any requests for other newspapers and/or additional distribution areas should be directed in writing to the Vice President for Business Affairs.
-Prior authorization to conduct solicitations or distribution of materials on campus by registered student organizations or by registered faculty or staff organizations must be obtained through the Office of the Vice President for Student Affairs (student organizations) or through the Office of the Vice President for Business Affairs (faculty or staff organizations).
+Prior authorization to conduct solicitations or distribution of materials on campus by registered student organizations or by registered faculty or staff organizations must be obtained through the Office of the Dean of Students (student organizations) or through the Office of the Vice President for Business Affairs (faculty or staff organizations).
 Persons desiring to conduct solicitations or to distribute materials strictly for personal reasons or for personal profit or gain will under no circumstances be granted permission to do so.

 Any violation of the above policy should be reported to the Office of the Vice President for Business Affairs, 210-458-4201.

 Additional information on UTSA’s solicitation policy may be obtained in the UTSA Handbook of Operating Procedures or the Student Activities Office located at the Student Union 1.210 (Main Campus) or Durango Building 1.302 (Downtown Campus).